Shipping covering all of Canada, from the East coast to the West coast (click for costs).

 In fall 2011, Surf Ontario started renting this 500 square foot space with very high ceilings and no heat.
 It was a rustic spot but they knew they could cram in a tonne of boards vertically, it had the perfect back alley for skateboarding, and the price was right.

 Not knowing how it might go, they opened a few days a week and got swamped!
 Help!
 With little time to recruit, Mike called up Robin Pacquing, a long time lake surfer, "Hey Robin, we opened a surf shop - want to help?"
 Robin said, "Deal".
-And just like that, Surf Ontario hired its first employee who still works in the shop to this day.
+And just like that, Surf Ontario hired its first employee.

 Over the winter Mike and Grant built up inventory and got ready for a busy Spring.
 They also hired a couple more people: Duda (an intern from Brazil) and Elias Tobia (a local lake surfer who at the time could barely speak English).
 How could someone who doesn't speak English sell someone a surfboard you may ask?
 Ah, then you haven't met Elias.
 He is the most passionate surfer you will meet and the language barrier didn’t matter.
 Elias could sell you a surfboard with a couple of words, his body language and a smile.
 That being said, he picked up English quickly and helped Surf Ontario for a few years before chasing his dreams in Costa Rica and starting up his own surf school: SALT - Surfing As Life Therapy